 The The Noor-ul-Ain Diamond, a 60-carat gem, was given to Empress Farah Diba in the form of a tiara when she married Mohammad Reza Shah Pahlavi, the last shah of Iran.
 The centrepiece of the tiara is the famous pink diamond

 The Pink Sunrise diamond is an intense pink-coloured gemstone that weighs 29.78 carats.
-It was made famous by the prestigious diamond cutter Gabi Tolkowsky, who cut the diamond in either Belgium or Antwerp into a modified heart-shape.
+It was made famous by the prestigious diamond cutter Gabi Tolkowsky, who cut the diamond into a modified heart-shape.
 It is believed to be internally flawless, and it is consider very rare.
 The existence of this diamonds was only revealed to the public at the beginning of the 21st Century.

 The previous name eludes to the diamond’s previous owner, The Steinmetz Group, who cut the stone into a mixed cut, featuring an oval shape with a brilliant cut pavilion.
 It took almost two years to complete.
 On May, 2003, the impressive gemstone was displayed to the public for the first time in a public ceremony in Monaco.